ernesto1/monochrome/README.md

        $ cd ~/conky
        $ git clone https://github.com/ernesto1/monochrome.git

+Alternatively you can download the latest `monochrome.zip` file form the releases page.

 ### Configuration
-- The [wiki](https://github.com/ernesto1/monochrome/wiki) outlines items that may require configuration in order to customize this conky to your system, ex. device names such as network cards and hard drives
+The [wiki](https://github.com/ernesto1/monochrome/wiki) outlines items that may require configuration in order to customize this conky to your system, ex. device names such as network cards and hard drives
-- If you run a multi monitor setup, you can read how to configure conky to show on a [particular monitor](https://github.com/ernesto1/monochrome/wiki#multi-monitor-setups)

 # How to run
 Run the launch script with the theme you want: